sassoftware/sas-trustworthy-ai-life-cycle/website/docs/3-prepare-and-assess-data.md

 > <br></br>

 ## 3.5 Approve data
 **Model owner**: Is the quality of the data acceptable?
-Have the data been appropriately cleaned?
+Has the data been appropriately cleaned?
 Does a review suggest data should be approved for use?

 * [ ] Yes
 * [ ] No